Overview

 CEN (Ours) 31.46 63.51 19.25 27.90 49.87 15.76

 Comparison of our CEN architecture against SOTA methods on the MSVD and MSR-VTT datasets.
-The best results in each category are in bold.
-R-L, C, and S denote ROUGE-L, CIDEr, and SPICE scores, respectively.
+The best results in each category are highlighted.
+R-L, C, and S denote ROUGE-L, CIDEr, and SPICE scores, respectively. ↑ indicates higher is better.

 Qualitative Results